 My No. 1 rule is don’t be an asshole.
 Never, ever, ever go more than the time limit you are asked to observe.
 If anything, less is more.
 Don’t abuse the audience.
 Don’t waste their time, or yours.

 What’s the strangest comment you’ve received from an audience member?

 Being told many times my writing is highly sexy and sexual.
 After one reading, a man approached me and smarmily told me that he was turned on by me, because when I’d read a certain poem, I’d moved my hips suggestively in perfect, sexy synchronicity with the contents of the sexy poem I was reading.
 Ever since then, I’ve always tried to stand behind a podium when I read, and when I can’t, I am self-conscious about my hips, as silly as that sounds.
 I’ve had other people, men and women, tell me that my writing is very sexy.
 It’s always a shock to me to hear this because I don’t feel sexy or sexual at all when I’m reading.
 I feel like the nerdy, glasses-wearing thirteen-year-old I once was in junior high school.
 In retrospect, I do see that my writing is full of many sexual escapades, in one way or another.
 It’s just that I don’t personally relate to these experiences.
 I just write about them, and read about them, and get surprised and embarrassed when someone points it out to me after a reading.
 To this day, I’m not sure why that is, except that I’m functioning from some kind of writer disconnect.
 Maybe this disconnect is the reason I write: to connect that indiscernible and slippery gap between consciousness, identity, and experience.

-What’s the craziest (or funniest or most moving or most memorable) thing that’s happened at an event you’ve hosted?
+What’s the craziest (or funniest, or most moving, or most memorable) thing that’s happened at an event you’ve been part of?